 • Androsterone stimulates the masculine aura in men but without the intimidating vibe of aggression associated with androstenone.

 • Copulins are secreted by females only and have been shown to increase testosterone levels in males by as much as 150%.

-The bottom line: Pheromones do exist and you must take advantage of their social and sexual benefits now.
+The bottom line: Pheromones do exist and you should take advantage of their social and sexual benefit.
 Learn more at http://ceicom.org/?p=118 and start attracting more women today!

 My name is Mark and I have been experimenting with pheromones since 2008.